MathStuff/Matrices/README.md

 C.rank #Returns the rank of the matrix

 C.rrechelon #Returns the reduced row echelon form of the matrix

+C.concat(matrix,concat_as) #Merges a matrix to itself. concat_as is set to "row" by default; if concatination required is as columns, give "col" as the argument

 C.copy #Returns a copy of the matrix